DR HECKLES

 Dunbarton Tobacco & Trust - Muestra de Saka Unicorn Diademas Deluxe

-MOLD on the case and cellophane.
+Some mold on the case and cellophane.
 Arrived with wrapper leaf cracked in two places, at the shoulder and the foot.
 Impossibly tight draw.
 Uneven burn, thing canoed all the way up, due to an uneven roll.
 First few minutes smelled rotten, like dirt and diesel fuel -- either due to the excess of binder glue I found on the foot, or the mold.
 The flavor did become interesting, mellow, round, buttery, nutty, for a few minutes.
 But it was not complex at all.
 Unfortunately a one-note song.
 It's a decent note, but definitely not worth $100, or the $80+tax I paid for it on sale.
 Very disappointing.
 There are some really nice Nicaraguans out there for ≈$20 or less.
 Try Montecristo Pilotico by Pepe Mendez.
 Especially given the quality control problems, this ain't no unicorn.
 Just a kudu with a broken horn.
 Two stars is pushing it.
+Edit: Smokinngpipes did refund my money for this one, which is great.

 Mac Baren - HH Bold Kentucky 16oz